-Our trained licensed social workers have strong connections to community services.
+Our trained staff and social workers have strong connections to community services.
 Together, social workers and SSAFE families work to ensure that needs are being met to help our youth develop into productive citizens with meaningful lives, and to help them avoid using social services and homeless shelters.

 How to Refer a Youth

 Anyone can refer a willing youth to SSAFE:

 CAP is recruiting families from the general community and faith community to become part of this support network.
 Families: